31 October 2017

 In the photography world, it is best to avoid taking shots at noon.
-But in real estate photography you rarely get to choose the time of day, therefore knowing how to get the best shot in full sun is essential.
+But in real estate photography, you rarely get to choose the time of day, therefore knowing how to get the best shot in full sun is essential.

 If you do have to shoot at noon, do all internal property shots first and then do the externals, by which time the sun may not be so direct.
 When the sun is overhead it creates extreme highlights and dark shadows, something best to avoid for a good photo.

-Can’t avoid direct sun?
+Can’t avoid the direct sun?
 Don’t worry just block it with your fingers/hand when shooting to shade the lens.
 We can digitally remove your hand for free in the standard editing process saving you time re-visiting the property.

 Overcast days are often the best for external shots, as the overcast sky acts as a giant diffuser, which reduces shadow and provides even lighting.

 If it’s overcast and you have deadlines, don’t despair.
 Most of the time, if the rain’s not too heavy, the camera won’t pick up much of the rain specks.
 If it does we can edit the shots if required, giving you that “hosed down” look on the ground.

 Don’t avoid a shoot just because the weather isn’t perfect.
 Suburban interiors and properties without a view can shoot better on rainy days, due to the lack of shadows.
 This idea can also be applied to properties with lots of trees, which can cast strong shadows.

 Interiors with Ocean Views

 If you’re lucky enough to shoot a property with

 The bright sun will better enhance the view and bring out details.
 If the weather isn’t so great, don’t worry, we can apply our image enhancement edit and apply a more appealing sky.